tomhoule/homepage/content/post/intro.md

 I continued going through the chapter step by step, and now starting the problems.

-- Some patterns like "divide both sides of the equation bu the same amount" do not translate well to lean.
+- Some patterns like "divide both sides of the equation by the same amount" do not translate easily to Lean.
 I had to learn to "summon" values, adding zero, then opposite, or multiplying by one, then inverse.
 - Represent sequences with inductively defined functions (gizmo).
 - A lot of function names to memorize
-- TODO: issue on computable real numbers
 - I somehow find things easier to grasp through induction rules:
-    - choose k n = choose k-1 n-1 + choose k n-1
+    - `choose k n = choose k-1 n-1 + choose k n-1`
-    - n! = n * (n-1)!
+    - `n! = n * (n-1)!`
 - I had to figure out big operators and how to use finsets (present the 2-3 functions needed for `next_gizmo`)
 - For problem 3 (or 4? the one with inequalities), I had to figure out casts and `rwa`, `simpa`.
 Do the computable parts with integers, then cast to reals to work with square roots.
+Computations with real numbers were a pain at first, since they are not computable: you need to cast to something computable, like rational numbers, to make any progress. *This was all solved when I learned about the `norm_num` tactic*.
 - library_search, squeeze_simp
-- #lint
+- `#lint` — it's quaint.

+I'll stop here now, and focus on solving the problems without worrying about whether this will make a good blog post.